sjhloco/nornir_validate/README.md

 | wifi | flexconnect | AP count per-flexconn groups | ❌ | ❌ | ❌ | ❌ | ✅ | ❌
 | wifi | intf_grp | Interfaces, WLANs & APs per-group | ❌ | ❌ | ❌ | ❌ | ✅ | ❌

-- *Integers (count):* Any output that is a numerical value (route table summary, MAC count, BGP prefixes, etc) can use an exact value (must be an integer), less than a value (*<15*), more than a value (*>15*), between a range (*10<->20*) or a tolerance percentage either side of a value (*10%15*)
+- **Integers (count):** Any output that is a numerical value (route table summary, MAC count, BGP prefixes, etc) can use an exact value (must be an integer), less than a value (*<15*), more than a value (*>15*), between a range (*10<->20*) or a tolerance percentage either side of a value (*10%15*)
-- *Strict:* Strict validations (dictionaries or lists) must be of an exact match, no more, no less (like exact BGP peers)
+- **Strict:** Strict validations (dict or list) must be of an exact match, no more, no less (like exact BGP peers)
-- *Explicit state:* Is explicitly expected to be in a certain state (like interfaces Up) rather than manually entered in the validation file
+- **Explicit state:** Is expecting a certain state (like interfaces Up) rather than being manually defined in the validation file
-- *Management ACL:* Allowed addresses for SSH and HTTP on ASA or an extended ACL on other platforms (assumes seq is 10, 20, etc)
+- **Management ACL:** Allowed addresses for SSH and HTTP on ASA or an extended ACL on other platforms (assumes seq is 10, 20, etc)
-- *Module:* Assumes an explicit status of *ok*, however this can be overridden such as for *active* or *standby* on a nxos sup
+- **Module:** Assumes an explicit status of *ok*, this can be overridden such as for *active* or *standby* on a nxos sup
-- *Interface:* The speed and duplex don't need to be defined if a port doesn't have these properties (like a sub-interface)
+- **Interface:* The speed and duplex don't need to be defined if a port doesn't have these properties (like a sub-interface)
-- *Route table:* Next-hop can be a single address, strict list of multiple next-hops or the interface name for directly connected interfaces
+- **Route table:** Next-hop can be a single address, strict list of multiple next-hops or the interface name for directly connected interfaces
-- *OSPF:* A dictionary of interfaces with an optional strict list of neigbors (address not RID) off each interface (expected to be FULL, doesn't care about DR, BDR)
+- **OSPF:** A dictionary of interfaces with an optional strict list of neigbors (address not RID) off each interface (expected to be FULL, doesn't care about DR, BDR)
-- *BGP:* For duplicate peers across different address-families the IPv4 address family entry is be ignored and the other overlay address family validated (EVPN, MPLS VPN, etc)
+- **BGP:** For duplicate peers across different address-families the IPv4 address family entry is ignored and the other overlay address family validated (EVPN, MPLS VPN, etc)

 ## Installation and Prerequisites